HypothesisWorks/hypothesis/hypothesis-python/docs/supported.rst

 ---------------

 Hypothesis is supported and tested on CPython 2.7 and CPython 3.5+, i.e.
-`all versisions of CPython with upstream support <https://devguide.python.org/#status-of-python-branches>`_,
+`all versions of CPython with upstream support <https://devguide.python.org/#status-of-python-branches>`_,

 Hypothesis also supports the latest PyPy for both Python 2 (until 2020) and Python 3.
 Hypothesis does not currently work on Jython,